Vaud: Languages

+Note: Respondents were permitted to choose more than one language.

 Economy

 The capital, Lausanne, is the major city of the canton.
 There are light industries concentrated around it.
 In 1998, 71.7% of the workers worked in the tertiary sector and 20.8% in the secondary.

 The canton is the second-largest producer of wine in Switzerland.
 Most of the wine produced in the canton is white, and most vineyards are located on the steep shores of Lake Geneva such as the UNESCO World Heritage Site the Lavaux Vineyard Terraces.
 There is agriculture in the areas away from Lake Geneva.
 Sugar beet is important around Orbe, tobacco in La Broye Valley, and fruit at the foot of the Jura mountains.
 Cattle breeding and pasture are common in the Alps and the Jura mountains.
 There is a salt mine at Bex.
 Tourism is important in many towns along Lake Geneva.
 Major lakeside resorts include Lausanne, Montreux, and Vevey.

 The Union Cycliste Internationale is based in Aigle, and many of its defamation lawsuits against critics have been heard in the Est Vaudois district court of Vevey.